VidCruiter Logo

 Gauge a candidate’s cognitive abilities

-Situational questions are more complex than other types of questions.
-For that reason, it’s not likely that candidates will have responses ready to go.
-They’ll need to develop the bulk of their answer in real time.
+These questions are more complex than other types of questions.
+For that reason, candidate responses tend to be more spontaneous.
+They’ll need to develop the bulk of their answer in real-time.

 Make it easier to compare answers

-When everyone responds to the same questions, you can rate the responses and measure the answers against each other.
+Defined questions like these are much easier to rate and measure against each other.
 This is helpful when there are many other aspects of the interview process where direct comparisons aren’t possible.

 Reveal strengths and weaknesses

 Part of finding the right hire is understanding where they excel and where they struggle.
-Using situational interview questions, gives you a more well-rounded perspective on the candidate’s capabilities.
+This type of question, gives you a well-rounded perspective on the candidate’s capabilities.

 Situational-based questions